 - Criminal Defense: State and Federal charges, at trial or appeal, involving traditional drug defense, wire taps, grand jury witnesses, and appeals of all types including 2254 and 2255 post-appeal challenges.

 I have successfully overturned a conviction (and 23 year sentence) based upon evidence errors, won challenges against armed career criminal violations, suppressed wire tap warrants, obtained a Rule 33 order for a new trial based on "manifest injustice" (the so-called "Thirteenth Juror" standard), won new trial following a serious evidence error in federal district court, obtained re-sentencing following an improperly imposed upwards departure, reversed the conviction and forced the dismissal of mail-theft charge based on Terry-stop violations.
 My work also includes collateral relief for federal and state convicts challenging their sentence or conviction in "habeas" or "PRP" settings.

-For the past 13 years, I have been an adjunct professor at Gonazaga School of Law, teaching criminal procedure, white collar crime, trial advocacy, and criminal trial process.
+For more than 13 years, I served as an adjunct professor at Gonazaga School of Law, teaching criminal procedure, white collar crime, trial advocacy, and criminal trial process.

 In 1996, I argued before the Supreme Court in United States v. $451,089.12.